On extended perfect codes: Introduction

 Another interesting class of codes in $H(n,q)$ is a class of so called extended $1$-perfect codes.
 A code $C$ in $H(n,q)$ is an extended $1$-perfect code if a puncturing (also known as a projection) of any coordinate position gives a $1$-perfect code in $H(n-1,q)$.
 It is known that such codes exist in $H(2^m, 2)$ and in $H(2^m + 2, 2^m)$ for any positive integer m (see \cite{MWS,BRZ:CR}).
 Formally, a one vertex in $H(2,q)$ is also a $1$-perfect code (we will call it trivial).
 Ball proved \cite{Ball:2012:1} that there are no linear extended $1$-prefect codes in $H(q + 2, q)$, when $q$ is odd prime.
 It is also known \cite{KKO:smallMDS} that there are no extended $1$-perfect codes in $H(7, 5)$ and $H(9, 7)$.
 Recently, Bespalov \cite{BESPALOV2022105607} proved nonexistence of extended $1$-perfect codes for $q=3$, $4$, $n>q+2$.

+In 1973, Delsarte formulated \cite{Delsarte:1973} a famous conjecture, that there are no nontrivial perfect codes in Johnson graphs.
+Here, by trivial one means a single vertex in $J(n,w)$ or two vertices at maximum distance in $J(2w,w)$ for odd $w$.
+For a Johnson graph, there is also an analogue of a Lloyd theorem and a method of $k$-regularity proposed by Etzion and Schwarz \cite{EtzionSchwartz2004}.
+Based on this method they showed that there are no $3$-perfect, $7$-perfect and $8$-perfect codes in Johnson graphs.
+There are also other necessary conditions on $(n,w,r)$ and computational results for particular values of $r$ of nonexistence up to some values of $n$.
+However, in general the problem of classification of such codes is far from being solved.

 In this paper we are focused on extended $1$-perfect codes in Hamming graphs $H(n,q)$.
 Using a technique of weight distribution and some number-theoretical analysis we prove that when $q$ is a prime power, nontrivial extended $1$-perfect codes in Hamming graphs $H(n,q)$ exist only for $n$, $q$ listed above, i.e. in $H(2^m, 2)$ and $H(2^m + 2, 2^m)$, for positive integer $m$.
+Based on this technique we also find new necessary conditions on existence of $2$-perfect codes in Hamming $H(n,q)$ and Johnson graphs $J(n,w)$.